 “I like it!”

-Abby and Lawrence spent the next few days writing and recording “Whooo!”; after hearing the final version, both the singer and the producer were convinced that they had the song that would make her a massive hit in the States.
+Delta and Edward spent the next few days writing and recording “Whooo!”; after hearing the final version, both the singer and the producer were convinced that they had the song that would make her a massive hit in the States.
 Malcolm was also impressed by the song, but he felt that it wouldn’t meet its full commercial potential unless it had a strong video.

-“I agree,” Abby replied in a conference call.
+“I agree,” Delta replied in a conference call.
 “And I think I have a good idea for one…”

 “Can I ask you a question?”

-Abby paused.
+Delta paused.
 She finished her chocolate-cake dessert and looked out the window of Madison’s.
 It was a beautiful night in New York, the sort of night lovers would enjoy.
-She then looked into Lawrence’s eyes.
-He was so powerfully charismatic, so gorgeous, so suave, so cool…Abby was convinced that he could have been a movie star if his heart and his talents hadn’t led him to music.
+She then looked into Edward’s eyes.
+He was so powerfully charismatic, so gorgeous, so suave, so cool…Delta was convinced that he could have been a movie star if his heart and his talents hadn’t led him to music.

 “Have you ever heard of a movie called ‘Don’t Look Now’?”